aaronjan98/aaronjan98/README.md

 🧰 Also, I implemented a new landing page design with Webflow
 🌱 I’m learning React Native by creating a scheduling routine app as a fun side project
 💻 I'm obsessed with automating repetitive tasks...
-&nbsp;&nbsp;&nbsp;&nbsp;↳ For example, I created a cron job on Google's Compute Engine Cloud Shell to start morning standup meetings in Slack
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;↳ For example, I created a cron job on Google's Compute Engine Cloud Shell to start morning standup meetings in Slack
 💬 Open to collaborations and work opportunities
 📫 Reach me at aaronjanovitch@gmail.com || (818) 309 - 5783